travel-in-books-en/travel-in-books-en.github.io/_posts/2024-08-31-The-power-and-the-glory-by-Graham-Greene.md

 ---
 title: The power and the glory by Graham Greene
 categories: [Fiction Literature,Historical Novel]
-tags: [story,Graham Greene,England,Soroush Rohbakhsh’s suggestion,⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10]
+tags: [Graham Greene,Soroush Rohbakhsh’s suggestion,⭐⭐⭐⭐⭐⭐⭐⭐☆☆ 8/10,story,England]
 ---

 | Title | The power and the glory  |